cyfrost/install-gnome-extensions/README.md

 `wget -O install_gnome_extensions.sh https://raw.githubusercontent.com/cyfrost/install-gnome-extensions/master/install_gnome_extensions.sh && sh install_gnome_extensions.sh`

 #### Stranger Danger

 You're probably freaking and noping out that running scripts from internet is bad and must be avoided at all costs.
 Well, that is true.
+For one, this script operates as user and not root (running as root disallowed).
 If you're half as paranoid as me, you can fork this script if you like and use that instead :)

 ## License
 MIT